datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast02-Reproject-Raster.md

 * Be able to reproject a raster in R

+###Challenge Code
+Throughout the lesson we have Challenges that reinforce learned skills.
+Possible solutions to the challenges are not posted on this page, however, the code for each challenge is in the `R` code that can be downloaded for this lesson (see footer on this page).

 ###Things You'll Need To Complete This Lesson

 Please be sure you have the most current version of `R` and, preferably,